Willgnner-Santos/DPE-Legal-Doc-Classification-Pipeline/README.md

 ```

 7. Credits
-   - This project was developed by **Willgnner Ferreira Santos**, **,Arlindo Rodrigues Galvão Filho**, and **,Sávio Salvarino Teles de Oliveira**, as part of a study on the application of LLMs for the classification of legal texts.
+   - This project was developed by **Eng.
+Willgnner Ferreira Santos**, **Prof. Dr. Arlindo Rodrigues Galvão Filho**, and **,Prof. Dr. Sávio Salvarino Teles de Oliveira**, as part of a study on the application of LLMs for the classification of legal texts.
 The `Mixtral-8x22B-Instruct-v0.1` model was used with the support of the langchain_openai API.